"Some of the best bizarre film commentary going... with sharp, no-nonsense verdicts." Manohla Dargis, The Village Voice

 |

-Mail-order copies are $6.50 apiece (which includes First Class USPS shipping!), and a four-issue subscription in the US is $24.00.
+In the US, mail-order copies of #62 through 66 are $8.00 each (which includes First Class USPS shipping).
+All other back-issues are $7.50 apiece, and a four-issue subscription is $30.00.
 Please make all checks/money orders payable to Steven Puchalski.

-Canadian copies are $7.50 apiece and four-issue subscriptions are $30.00.
-All orders outside of North America are $13.50 each.
+All Canadian copies are $10.00 apiece and four-issue subscriptions are $40.00.
+All orders outside of North America are $17.50 each.
 Unfortunately, we only offer subscriptions to the US and Canada at this time.
 Please feel free to contact us about our wholesale prices.

 You can also order single copies, subscriptions and back issues online with your credit card or PayPal account.